melodyli10/PE6201-A2-C9/CONTRIBUTIONS.md

 - Implemented D3(a)’s code-layer guardrails, including the step cap, budget ceiling, duplicate-action blocking, and the host-configured confirm-mode gate for irreversible decision writes, together with reproducible guardrail experiments.
 - Contributed six D4 evaluation cases with matching fixture data and expected outcomes, including the required negative case, and validated them against the integrated scripted system.
 - Ran and preserved the complete 65-trial Qwen D5(b) live-model battery, including model pricing/configuration, execution traces, independent GPT-4.1-mini judgements, judged results, and submission artifacts.

+## Lai Yangfei

+- Contributed six D4 evaluation cases with matching fixture data and expected outcomes, including the required negative case.
+- Ran and preserved the complete 65-trial DeepSeek Chat D5(b) live-model battery, including pricing/configuration, traces, judged results, summary outputs, and the final submission JSON.
+- Completed the DeepSeek judgement workflow and verified that all pending judgements were resolved.
+- Contributed to the loop-and-tool design discussion, especially the rationale for an agentic loop, dynamic tool selection, and a gated irreversible decision write.
+- Drafted and refined report Section 1, “Why an Agent”, and Section 5, “The Two Failures”.
+- Coordinated report and demo assembly, including integrating the final report, checking A2 requirement alignment, preparing the demo script and slide guidance, and editing the final video.